caspervg/SC4D-LEX4J/README.md

 ##### v1.1
 * Made fields in all beans ```protected``` instead of ```private``` so that overriding classes can edit them easily, as there are no setters.

+##### v4.0.0
+* Undo generic method support.
+Seldom used, rarely useful.
+* Use Jackson instead of GSON for (de)serialization.
+GSON didn't natively support the API v4 datetime format (ISO 8601).
+* Add support for LEX API v4 and the "extra info" parameters for dependencies, comments, votes and users

 ### Documentation
 Documentation (Javadoc) is available at http://caspervg.net/public/sc4d-lex4j